goro-majima-713347/studio-1/README.md

 ## Building the application for production

-To build the application for production, run the following command:
+To build the application for production, you need to compile both the AI flows and the Next.js frontend.
+The configured `build` script handles this for you.

+Run the following command in your terminal:

 ```bash
 npm run build
 ```

+This command executes `next build`, which automatically triggers the necessary steps to prepare your entire application for deployment, including the Genkit AI functionalities.
+After the build process is complete, the optimized and ready-to-deploy application will be located in the `.next` directory.